obiba/mica-doc/admin/pub-configuration.rst

    * - ``searchNetworkFields``
      - List of the network fields to be extracted from search results.
    * - ``searchVariableSortFields``
      - List of the variable fields to be used for sorting the search.
+Default is to sort by study, dataset, index (i.e. order in the dataset's data dictionary) and name.
    * - ``searchDatasetSortFields``
      - List of the dataset fields to be used for sorting the search.
+Default is to sort by study, population, data collection event and acronym.
    * - ``searchStudySortFields``
      - List of the study fields to be used for sorting the search.
+Default is to sort by acronym.
    * - ``searchNetworkSortFields``
      - List of the network fields to be used for sorting the search.
+Default is to sort by acronym.
    * - ``searchCoverageDisplay``
      - Logical to show/hide the **Coverage** search results tab.
    * - ``searchGraphicsDisplay``